-We use all of these sources of information on a regular basis, with iOverlander and Visitor’s Centres being our favourite.
+We use all of these sources of information on a regular basis for finding dog-friendly campsites, with iOverlander and Visitor’s Centres being our favourite.

 When we first started travelling with Walter, we learned a lot.
 We assumed that dogs were allowed in all campgrounds and on all trails, as long as they were leashed.
 Unfortunately, we learned the hard way (i.e. being turned away) that some parks and campgrounds have very strict rules about where dogs are allowed and in some cases, dogs aren’t allowed at all.
 We were surprised to discover that US National Parks and Quebec Provincial Parks have some of the strictest pet policies in North America.
 We’ve also learned through our travels that campgrounds and activities in Mexico and Central America tend to be the most dog-friendly.
 However, no matter where you plan to camp or visit, avoid disappointment by first checking for pet policies.